Exposed Aggregate Concrete

 Best Applications

 Driveways: the texture handles tire traffic well and disguises oil marks better than smooth concrete.
-Pool decks: stays cooler underfoot than dark surfaces, provides natural slip resistance when wet.
+The natural aggregate surface doesn't show tire scuff lines the way a broom-finished or stamped surface does, which keeps the driveway looking clean longer between washes.
+Pool decks: stays cooler underfoot than dark surfaces, provides natural slip resistance when wet — two properties that make it the most popular decorative finish for residential pool surrounds nationwide.
 Patios: works particularly well in natural garden settings where the organic stone look ties into the landscape.
-Less suited to spaces where people walk barefoot frequently — the texture can be uncomfortable on bare feet.
+The color palette of the aggregate can be matched to existing hardscape or garden stone for a cohesive outdoor design.
+Less suited to spaces where people walk barefoot frequently — the texture can be uncomfortable on bare feet, particularly with angular aggregate like crushed granite.

 Maintenance

 Seal the surface after installation and every 2–3 years thereafter.
-A penetrating sealer (not a film-forming one) preserves the texture while protecting against staining.
-Avoid de-icing salts in the first few winters — chlorides degrade concrete from the surface.
-Pressure washing is effective for cleaning; avoid very high-pressure settings that can dislodge smaller aggregate particles over time.
+A penetrating sealer (not a film-forming one) preserves the texture while protecting against staining — film-forming sealers can peel on exposed aggregate because the uneven surface prevents proper adhesion.
+Avoid de-icing salts in the first few winters — chlorides degrade concrete from the surface, and the exposed aggregate finish has more surface area for salt to attack.
+Use sand for traction instead.
+Pressure washing is effective for cleaning; keep the nozzle at 25 degrees and stay below 2,500 PSI to avoid dislodging smaller aggregate particles over time.
+For organic stains (leaf tannin, berry juice), an oxygen-bleach solution applied before pressure washing prevents the need for aggressive pressure that can damage the surface.

 Limitations